SamandarYokubov/image_dataset_analysis/README.md

    Output:

    ```
 Number of images in image dataset: 13214
 Number of classes in image dataset: 5734
 Mean number of images per class: 2
 Minimum number of images per class: 1
 Maximum number of images per class: 530
+Formats of images in dataset:
+	jpg: 13213 (100.0%)
-   Number of classes with only 1 image : 4057
+Number of classes with only 1 images : 4057
 Number of classes with only 2 images : 777
 Number of classes with only 3 images : 290
-   Remaining number of classes : 610
+Remaining number of classes : 610s
    ```
    ![proportion of images](/example/images/analyze_output.png)